Producer responsibility for packaging

 Definition of ‘Producer’:

 The producer can be both the Danish company that manufactures/makes the packaging available, as well as the company that uses/makes the packaging available in connection with product sales.
-The responsibility lies with the company that makes packaging available on the Danish market if it is:
+The responsibility lies with the company that makes packaging available on the Danish market first time if it is:

 • Danish Producer (manufacturer or filler) who brings packaging to the Danish market